 Mumps

-Mumps is caused by a virus that is primarily spread person-to-person through contact with the saliva of an infected person.
+Mumps is a contagious viral illness that spreads primarily person-to-person through contact with the saliva or respiratory droplets of an infected person.
 Symptoms may include facial swelling on one or both sides of the face (known as parotitis), fever and headache.
-Mumps is prevented by vaccination.
-Children in Ontario receive two doses of mumps-containing vaccine before the age of 7.
+Mumps is an endemic disease in Canada and outbreaks continue to occur in Ontario and across Canada.

 To obtain or inquire about an immunization record, or for general immunization information, please contact your local public health unit.

-PHO Rounds: Can a Voluntary Isolation Centre Reduce Secondary Transmission of SARS-CoV-2 in Households: A Matched Cohort Study
+PHO Rounds: Can a Voluntary Isolation Centre Reduce Secondary Transmission of SARS-CoV-2 in Households: A Matched Cohort Study By Public He

 This Public Health Ontario (PHO) Rounds will present a study which compared transmission among households where first cases used the Toronto Voluntary Isolation Centre (TVIC) with households that received routine self-isolation guidance, prior to widespread vaccine availability.